Accessing Files on RAID Array Without NAS Buffalo TeraStation TS-X4.0TL/R5 Power

 To mitigate potential issues related to network throughput, it is recommended to ensure that the NAS device is connected to a network infrastructure (such as switches or routers) that can handle the desired throughput.
 Additionally, using Gigabit Ethernet connections and ensuring proper network configuration can optimize network performance and reduce the risk of data loss.

-Although NAS TeraStation TS-X4.0TL/R5 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-X4.0TL/R5 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view